 Educator Tools, Powered by INFOhio, is a database of over 80,000 instructional materials.
 Search or browse by subject, grade level, or instructional trend to find articles, videos, lesson plans, best practices, flyers, tip sheets, and more.
 Educator Tools offers resources to support Ohio's Learning Standards and align inquiry skills with current educational trends and practices.

 In this example, I searched for the keyword "alphabet" and 209 instructional materials appeared in the search results.
 When you find a lesson or activity that suits your student and curriculum needs you can mark items as favorites to go back to later, or email them to yourself or colleagues.
-To learn best practices for using Educator Tools, take the professional development class in the Building Your Digital Curriculum with INFOhio Learning Pathway.
+To learn best practices for using Educator Tools, take the professional development class in the High-Quality Instructional Materials for Each Child Learning Pathway.

 Additional letter formation and alphabet activities and strategies can be found in Alphabet Matching on the Reading Rockets website, an education initiative of WETA, the flagship public television and radio station in the nation's capital.
 Pair these strategies with INFOhio resources to support all learners.